brijesh2611999/Car-Price-Predictor/README.md

 ## Introduction

-The Car Price Predictor is a machine learning model designed to predict the selling price of cars based on features such as mileage, age, brand, and more.
+The Car Price Predictor is a machine learning model designed to predict the selling price of cars based on features such as company, model, age, fuel type and more.
 This project uses a dataset of historical car prices to train and evaluate the predictive model.

 ## Features